danlliu/thisisallmadeup/README.md

-not all commands will alter a figment. as mentioned before, the commands `bruh` and `b r u h` will bring figments into Reality. the command `what wait why where when how` is used to get the reality value of a figment after it is run. running the command `seems fake but ok?` will jump to the corresponding `elsewise` if the reality value of 0 (fake). if we run a `seems fake but ok?` instruction and we run into its corresponding `elsewise`, we jump to the
+not all commands will alter a figment. as mentioned before, the commands `bruh` and `b r u h` will bring figments into Reality. the command `what wait why where when how` is used to get the reality value of a figment after it is run. this can only be done right after the figment runs, or the reality value will disappear into Nothingness. running the command `seems fake but ok?` will jump to the corresponding `elsewise` if the reality value of 0
+   (fake). if we run a `seems fake but ok?` instruction and we run into its corresponding `elsewise`, we jump to the
     next `progress!!` instruction. the corresponding `elsewise` makes sure that nested `seems fake but ok ?` statements will work. for example,